middlebury/college-handbook/content/i-policies-for-all/appropriate-use/info-tech.md

     2. Incidental personal use of the Middlebury email system as well as for data storage on Middlebury file servers such as MiddFiles is permitted but not encouraged.
     3. Individuals bear the responsibility to avoid libel, obscenity, undocumented allegations, attacks on personal integrity, and acts of harassment.
 Please see Middlebury’s policy on “[Responsible Use of Computing and Network Services and Facilities](https://go.middlebury.edu/itsru)” for additional information regarding expectations of your use of Middlebury computing resources.
     4. Unencrypted personally identifiable information (individual names associated with driver's license, social security, credit card or bank account numbers and access codes) and other confidential information related to Middlebury activities must not be stored on individual faculty, staff, or student employee computers, or personally-owned devices.
 Employees must not reconfigure a Middlebury-supplied laptop and personal computer to bypass the prompt for an authorized Middlebury username and password upon start-up: passwords must be keyed in, rather than set to be entered automatically.
 Loss or theft of any device (including a laptop, personal computer, tablet, or smartphone) that may contain institutional data must be immediately reported to ITS.
-        _see also,_ **_Banner Security Procedures_** _for additional policies & practices related to data integrity and stewardship._
+        _see also,_ _**Banner Security Procedures**_ _for additional policies & practices related to data integrity and stewardship._
 2. Monitoring
     1. ITS is committed to maintaining the confidentiality, integrity and availability of information stored in Middlebury devices, networks and systems.
 Middlebury uses a variety of automatic mechanisms to monitor its networks and systems at the aggregate, institutional level, and follows best practices to identify and diagnose system or security vulnerabilities and problems.
     2. Middlebury does not routinely monitor the activity and accounts of individual users except under certain circumstances described in this Policy.
     3. ITS may monitor and/or access electronic information when necessary to address system or security vulnerabilities and problems, or to otherwise preserve the integrity of Middlebury systems.
 This includes but is not limited to ongoing maintenance, inspection, protecting against threats such as attacks, malware, and viruses; to protect the institution; and to ensure the integrity, security and availability of information in compliance with the law, contractual obligations, etc. Routine network monitoring may also include anti-virus software, firewalls, intrusion detection and prevention, vulnerability management systems, and database and application monitoring systems.
 Middlebury must also ensure that essential operations can be maintained, which may include disaster recovery preparation, access to restricted data necessary for business purposes and other exceptional steps to ensure continued operations.
     4. By choosing to attach privately-owned personal computers or other resources to Middlebury’s networks and systems, users consent to Middlebury’s monitoring activities under this Policy.
     5. No independent authorization is required for information technology personnel to conduct routine system protection, maintenance, management or business continuity activities as outlined above.

-3\.
-Access
+3. Access

-- 1.  a.
+    1.  a.
 As a general matter, Middlebury does not guarantee the confidentiality of any content housed within or transmitted through its systems or networks, because in certain circumstances Middlebury may need to access information for legitimate institutional purposes, an illustrative but not exhaustive list of which are described below.

 i.
 Health and Safety Matters:  In situations where the safety of any human being is seriously threatened, Middlebury reserves the right to access information to reduce the health and safety risk.